Golden Gate to Ancient Rus'. VI

 merchants

-What do we want to find out today?
+What did we want to find out today?

 Why was Ancient Rus' called the “Land of Cities”?